 Musk oxen really adore a good rub against a stone.

 They might even queue for one particular spot.

 Further down we’ve spotted couple calves infected with scabby mouth (nor.
 Munnskurv).

 This virus causes skin lesions which are painful and often occur on lips, muzzle and nostrils.
 They develop into scabs which bleed easily.
 Generally animals recover but in severe cases they might die from starvation.
-This is more common among young animals.
-The rest looked strong and healthy.
+The rest of the young animals looked strong and healthy.

 During the last days of our stay in Norway, the temperature dropped down to -20o C. Luckily the cold didn’t cause any problems with equipment and we didn’t get frostbite.
-For couple of days we headed to another location - small village of Dombas.
-There we mainly saw females with calves.
+As we mentioned before, we divided our trip to two parts.
+After exploring Oppdal, we headed to another location - small village of Dombas.
+There we mainly saw groups of females with calves.

 Musk oxen are very social animals.
 Most herds average between 10 and 20 animals.
 Musk oxen have two separate hierarchies – one for males and one for females.
 Calves are generally lowest in the hierarchy, although they determine dominance among themselves through chasing, mounting, and play.

-As in Dombas mainly we have seen herds of females with calves, on our last day we decided to go back to Oppdal.
+As in Dombas mainly we saw herds of females with calves, on our last day we decided to go back to Oppdal to look for males.
 We were very lucky to come across three different sightings of musk oxen.

 We decided to stay with a group of males chasing each other quite high in the mountains.
 Musk Ox may run at the speed of 60 km/h.
 In general they are not aggressive towards human but if threatened or approached unexpectedly they can attack.